Back to Blog Accounts Payable

 Documentation review:

-• Year-end close commencement (2 months before)
+• Year-end close kickoff (2 months before):

 Data cleanup: